SS City of New York (1888): World War I

+1920–1922

-After the war, New York's reconditioning included removal of a mast.
-She resumed her passenger service in 1920 and remained with the American Line for nine months until she was sold to the Polish Navigation Company.
-After one voyage, her new owner went bankrupt and New York was seized by the creditors who sold her to the Irish American Line in 1922.
+The ship reverted to the name New York, and her post-World War I reconditioning included removal of a mast.
+She resumed passenger service in 1920 and remained with the American Line for nine months until she was sold to the Polish Navigation Company.
+After one voyage, her new owner went bankrupt and New York was seized by the creditors, who sold her to the Irish American Line in 1922.
 She was then sold to the United Transatlantic Line and again to the American Black Sea Line.
 Her last Atlantic crossing was on 10 June 1922 from New York to Naples and Constantinople.
 Later that year, she was sold for scrap.